Zangetsu: A Candidate of Isolated, Quiescent, and Backsplash Ultra-Diffuse Galaxy in the COSMOS Field: Photometric Analysis

 \subsubsection{Removing the Scatter Light of Nearby Star}

 Firstly, we address the issue of the nearby bright star.
-In {\texttt{hscPipe}}, the default empirical sky background modeling procedure uses ``superpixels'' not large enough to account for the extended light distributions around bright galaxies and stars, which leads to local over-subtraction of the sky, leaving a ``dark donut'' feature around them (e.g., see Fig. 5 of \citealt{HSCDR2}).
-Starting from HSC PDR2, a global sky background subtraction algorithm was developed to improve this situation and preserve the intrinsic light distributions of bright objects (see a detailed description in Section 4.2.6 of \citealp{aihara2022third}).
+In {\texttt{hscPipe}}, the default empirical sky background modeling procedure uses ``superpixels'' not large enough to account for the extended light distributions around bright galaxies and stars, which leads to local over-subtraction of the sky, leaving a ``dark donut'' feature around them (e.g., see Figure 5 of \citealt{HSCDR2}).
+Starting with HSC PDR2, a global sky background subtraction algorithm was developed to address this issue and preserve the intrinsic light distributions of bright objects (see a detailed description in Section 4.2.6 of \citealp{HSCDR3}).
 We use the \texttt{deepCoadd} images with global sky subtraction that is most appropriate for studying LSB objects.
 However, it also means that the scattered light of the saturated star artificially boosts the ``background'' on one side of Zangetsu and contaminates its flux distribution.
-Given the highly extended nature of this scattered light component (e.g., \citealt{Garate-Nunez2024}), we decided to remove the scattered light through modeling, as masking is no longer the best option.
+Given the highly extended nature of this scattered-light component (e.g., \citealt{Garate-Nunez2024}), we decided to remove it through modeling, as masking is no longer the best option.